Irrational Rationalism Wednesday, Jul 9 2008

 Miss Serendra Serelique replied:

 To begin with, those unfamiliar with the chapter being discussed may find it here.
 As you will see, the quotation with which it opens is put forward not as an example of the Aristasian philosophy, but of its opposite.
-The point being made is that while this outlook may seem stark and brutal, it is logically the same as the popular “scientistic” (as opposed to scientific) view of the universe put inculcated by the schools and mass-media of Telluria and believed by most people.
+The point being made is that while this outlook may seem stark and brutal, it is logically the same as the popular “scientistic” (as opposed to scientific) view of the universe that is inculcated by the schools and mass-media of Telluria and believed by most people.

 What we have to consider here is the particular expression used by Nietzsche: “Let us beware of saying that death is the opposite of life.
 The living being is only a species of the dead, and a very rare species.”